 Flying with film doesn't need to be intimidating.
-This brief list of do's and don'ts will help you get and your film on the plane faster, easier, and ensure success upon your return.
+This brief list of do's and don'ts will help get you and your film on the plane faster, easier and help insure success upon your return.

 This is pretty exciting... (rather then re-hashing the same information, this post was lifted from DPReview) Kodak first announced the rebirth of Ektachrome way back in January at CES.
 Along with Kodak Alaris—who will distribute the 35mm Kodak Professional Ektachrome film for stills shooters—the company said it would bring back [...]